tejaskeswani2005/moebius-mirror/README.md

 # moebius-mirror

-**moebius-mirror** is a Python tool for visualizing Dirichlet domains of Fuchsian groups acting on the hyperbolic upper half-plane.
+**moebius-mirror** is a Python tool for visualizing Dirichlet domains of finitely generated Fuchsian groups acting on the hyperbolic upper half-plane.
 It computes and renders the region of points closer (in hyperbolic distance) to a fixed base point than to any of its images under Möbius transformations from a user-defined group.

 ## 📐 What it Does
 - Accepts Möbius transformations in SL(2, ℝ) as input.
 - Computes true hyperbolic bisectors (via distance comparison).
-- Approximates the Dirichlet domain using alpha shapes.
+- Approximates the Dirichlet domain.
 - Supports non-convex, curved, and even disconnected domains.
 - Visualizes the domain using matplotlib.